UnionInternationalCheminsdeFer/OSDM/getting-started.md

     }
     ```

-  Thus by calling the service you will the following UIC codes: *Basel*: 8500010 and *Chur*: 8509000.
+  Thus by calling the service you get the following UIC codes: *Basel*: 8500010 and *Chur*: 8509000.

 - Step 2: Request Offers

-    Next, the simplest way to receive offers is to pass in *origin*, *destination*, *date* and *time* was well as the *passenger's* date of birth by calling.
+    Next, the simplest way to receive offers is to pass in *origin*, *destination*, *date* and *time* as well as the *passenger's* date of birth by calling.

     `POST /trips-offers-collection`